cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 For software engineering roles, the system design interview is usually the third step in the interview process.
 It consists of a series of questions about how to design a software system.
 For example, how to design a social network, a search engine, a video streaming service, etc.
-The goal is to test your ability to design a system that meets certain requirements.
+The goal is to test your ability to design a system that meets certain requirements (e.g., performance, scalability, maintainability, etc.).
 The requirements are usually not clear upfront, so your task is to ask questions in order to clarify them.
-Overall, the main goal if the interviewer is to determine if you have g**round knowledge** about how large software systems work and **experience** at working with such systems.
+Overall, the main goal if the interviewer is to determine if you have **ground knowledge** about how large software systems work and **experience** at working with such systems.

 To be honest, I initially found myself unfamiliar with the intricacies of designing complex, real-world software systems.
 As a researcher, my expertise was more rooted in the realm of algorithms, data structures, and [open-source software development](../software.html).
-So, my abilities were applied to smaller-scale projects.
+So, my abilities were applied to projects which much smaller scale.
-Thus, expanding my knowledge to encompass large, multi-faceted software systems required some learning curve.
+For me, expanding my knowledge to encompass large, multi-faceted software systems required some learning curve.
-I dedicated a couple of weeks to self-study about practical application to grasp the complexities and interrelationships inherent in these systems.
+I dedicated a couple of weeks to self-study about practical applications to grasp the complexities and interrelationships inherent to these kind of systems.

+I suggest first focusing on one particular large-scale system and learn how it works (for example, a global booking service).
-Given my previous expertise, I decided to focus my training on one particular software stack: the Java stack.
+Given my previous expertise, I also decided to focus my training on one particular software stack: the Java stack.
 In particular, I learned about the following technologies:

 - **Spring Boot**: The framework for building web applications.